PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Look, dear man, it's not your sheep that are the problem.
 Nor your goats.
 The problem is the relents press of adventurers seeking to steal what they imagine is the vast repository of treasure stashed in my dungeon."

-"You have treasure, Almont?
+"You have treasure, Alston?
 All this time you've been holding out on me?"

 "No, no, heavens no. I mean a little *family* money, but nothing to speak of.
 I am a Wizard, a researcher into the arcane and terrible forces that undergird all of our lives."